3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.txt

 The SONICOM 3D Speaker Personality Corpus is a dataset designed to support research of spatial audio environments, speech-based personality perception and distance estimation.
 It contains 360 audio recordings of 120 speakers (60 male, 60 female) reading aloud at three distinct distances (0.5m, 2m, 5m).
 The corpus can be downloaded at the following link: https: //github.com/S3DSPC/Sonicom3DSpeakerPersonalityCorpus.

 The distribution includes the following materials:
-- Audio recordings (720 items);
+- Audio recordings (720 items, 360 for each channel);
 - k-fold lists (k = 4 lists corresponding to the folds to be used in a k-fold protocol);
-- Python scripts for classification, regression, and feature extraction (4 items);
+- Python scripts for classification, regression, and feature extraction (6 items);
-- Acoustic features of stimuli (140 items);
+- Acoustic features of stimuli (720 items, 360 for each channel);
-- Acoustic features averaged by speaker (channel 1 & 2) (2 items);
+- Acoustic features averaged by sample (2 items, 1 for each channel);
+- Listener personality ratings by individual judges (1 item);
+- Listener distance ratings by individual judges (1 item);
-- Listener personality ratings of stimuli (6 items);
+- Listener personality ratings averaged by sample (5 items, 1 for each trait);
-- Listener personality ratings averaged by speaker (1 item);
+- Listener distance ratings averaged by sample (1 item);
-- Listener distance ratings of stimuli (1 item); • README file (1 item);
+- README file (1 item);
-- How to cite file (1 item)**Directory Structure****File Naming Convention**- S: Stimulus- nnn: Speaker ID (a unique identifier for each speaker, e.g., 001, 002, ..., 60)- G: Gender (M for male, F for female)- L: Location (G for University of Glasgow, I for Imperial College London)- D: Distance (N for near-field (0.5m), C for conversational (2m) and F for further (5m))- C: Channel (C1 for headphone channel 1, C2 for headphone channel 2)
+**Directory Structure****File Naming Convention**- S: Stimulus- nnn: Speaker ID (a unique identifier for each speaker, e.g., 001, 002, ..., 60)- G: Gender (M for male, F for female)- L: Location (G for University of Glasgow, I for Imperial College London)- D: Distance (N for near-field (0.5m), C for conversational (2m) and F for further (5m))- C: Channel (C1 for headphone channel 1, C2 for headphone channel 2)
 Example: S047MGN1 (Stimulus, Speaker 047, Male, Glasgow, Near-field, Channel 1)**Data Overview** Note: for a full description of the corpus, please refer to O'Hara et al., 2024 (DOI: 0.xxxx/xxxxx)[unpublished].
 This dataset consists of 720 audio recordings from 120 native English speakers (60 male, 60 female), recruited equally from the University of Glasgow and Imperial College London.
 Participants recorded Aesop’s fable "The North Wind and the Sun" (see below) in anechoic booths using a RØDE NT-USB microphone.
-Each speaker read the story three times, simulating different listener distances: near-field (0.5m), conversational (2m), and further (5m).
+Each speaker read the story three times, simulating different listener distances: near-field (50 cm), conversational (200 cm), and further (500 cm).
 The recordings were truncated to 10 seconds and normalised for consistency.
 Speech stimuli were assessed by a separate group of 10 listeners (5 female, 5 male) on the Big Five personality traits of openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism (on a 0 to 100 scale) and estimated distance (on a 0 to 10m scale).

 **Contact Information**To get in touch for questions about the corpus please contact alessandro.vinciarelli@glasgow.ac.uk